SNAPSHOT-India stocks, bonds, rupee, swap, call at 0425 GMT

 -------------------------------------

-The benchmark five-year rate down 3 basis points at 6.74 percent and the one-year rate also falls 3 basis points to 7.45 percent.
+The benchmark five-year swap rate down 1 basis point at 7.10 percent while the one-year rate also 1 basis point lower at 7.47 percent.

 CALL MONEY